text here. Few sentances.PROS

-Review: Bowers & Wilkins Zeppelin Air Review, Editors of CNET, March 22, 2011
+Bowers & Wilkins Zeppelin Air, Michael Calore, March 2, 2011

 Wired awards the Bowers & Wilkins Zeppelin Air the title of Best Sound among wireless speakers, saying it provides "unmatched richness and clarity."
 Although admitting that it's a bit limited in terms of device compatibility, reviewer Michael Calore still rates it "nearly flawless."